Angola: Early migrations and political units

-Modern Angola was populated predominantly by nomadic Khoi and San prior to the first Bantu migrations.
-The Khoi and San peoples were neither pastoralists nor cultivators, but rather hunter-gatherers.
-They were displaced by Bantu peoples arriving from the north in the first millennium BC, most of whom likely originated in what is today northwestern Nigeria and southern Niger.
-Bantu speakers introduced the cultivation of bananas and taro, as well as large cattle herds, to Angola's central highlands and the Luanda plain.
+Modern Angola was populated predominantly by nomadic Khoi and San peoples prior to the first Bantu migrations.
+The Khoi and San peoples were hunter-gatherers, rather than practicing pastoralism or cultivation of crops.

+In the first millennium BC, they were displaced by Bantu peoples arriving from the north, most of whom likely originated in what is today northwestern Nigeria and southern Niger.
+Bantu speakers introduced the cultivation of bananas and taro, as well as maintenance of large cattle herds, to Angola's central highlands and the Luanda plain.
+Due to a number of inhibiting geographic factors throughout the territory of Angola, namely harshly traversable land, hot/humid climate, and a plethora of deadly diseases, intermingling of pre-colonial tribes in Angola had been rare.

-A number of political entities were established; the best-known of these was the Kingdom of Kongo, based in Angola, which extended northward to what is now the Democratic Republic of the Congo, the Republic of the Congo and Gabon.
-It established trade routes with other city-states and civilisations up and down the coast of southwestern and western Africa and even with Great Zimbabwe and the Mutapa Empire, although it engaged in little or no transoceanic trade.
-To its south lay the Kingdom of Ndongo, from which the area of the later Portuguese colony was sometimes known as Dongo, and right next to them lay the Kingdom of Matamba.
+After settlement of the migrants, a number of political entities developed.
+The best-known of these was the Kingdom of Kongo, based in Angola.
+It extended northward to what are now the Democratic Republic of the Congo, the Republic of the Congo, and Gabon.
+It established trade routes with other city-states and civilisations up and down the coast of southwestern and western Africa.
+Its traders even reached Great Zimbabwe and the Mutapa Empire, although the kingdom engaged in little or no trans-oceanic trade.
+To its south lay the Kingdom of Ndongo, from which the area of the later Portuguese colony was sometimes known as Dongo.
+Next to that was the Kingdom of Matamba.
+The lesser Kingdom of Kakongo to the north was later a vassal of the Kingdom of Kongo.
+The people in all of these states spoke Kikongo as a common language.